CARTAvis/carta-protobuf/docs/src/data_cube_navigation.rst

     deactivate Backend

-Active and visible spatially matched images are sent as tiled data.
+Active and visible spectrally matched images are sent as tiled data.
 For each image, the backend first sends the :carta:ref:`RASTER_TILE_SYNC` message with `end_sync` false.
 Tiled data are then sent with :carta:ref:`RASTER_TILE_DATA`.
 After all the tiles are sent, the backend sends the :carta:ref:`RASTER_TILE_SYNC` message again with `end_sync` true.
 In order to keep the image view channel and full image histogram synchronised, :carta:ref:`REGION_HISTOGRAM_DATA` messages are sent to the frontend, containing the channel histogram for the new channel.
 During animation playback, each animation step will result in image data stream messages, as well as any relevant analytics updates, including :carta:ref:`SPATIAL_PROFILE_DATA`, :carta:ref:`REGION_STATS_DATA`, :carta:ref:`CONTOUR_IMAGE_DATA`, and :carta:ref:`VECTOR_OVERLAY_TILE_DATA`.
 If zooming or panning occurs during animation, or if an image becomes visible or invisible in the image view panel, :carta:ref:`ADD_REQUIRED_TILES` messages of the frames are sent to the backend, updating the requirements.
 These new requirements are used in the next frame generated by the backend.